Bhaswanth-A/TicTacToe/README.md

 # INTRODUCTION

 This is a Tic Tac Toe game, which was given as an assignment at the Automation and Robotics Club.
-The game is written in Python programming language, and makes use OOP.
+The game is written in Python programming language, and makes use of OOP.

 # GENERAL STRUCTURE